 We appreciate how much parents want to give their child the tools and resources to achieve the most they can.

 That’s why it pains us.
 Because while the parent thinks they’re doing something positive – or at least neutral – for their child by setting them in front of screen media, they’re actually interfering with the child’s natural, healthy development.
 The younger the child is, the greater the interference and future consequences.

 Why set a child up for issues and limitations that may or may not be conquerable?

 Why put a child on track for difficulties in life from age 2?

 We work all the time with children to enable them to overcome behavioral and emotional limitations caused by processing issues, so they can have a happy, functioning life full of achievement and satisfaction.

 You, as a parent, have an even more powerful role to play.
 You can give your child the best shot at that life from the outset, and minimize the chances of needing external intervention.

 As a caring, dedicated parent, we know you want it.

 And you can do it.

-<Even if you want to reduce screen time, the process can be a challenge, as children usually object and (depending on the effect the screen media has on that particular child) may act out.
+Even if you want to reduce screen time, the process can be a challenge, as children usually object and (depending on the effect the screen media has on that particular child) may act out.
 Here is Part 2 of this article: Why It’s So Hard to Feel Like You’re a Good Parent When It Comes to Screen Time… and What You Can Do About It – dealing with practical strategies for managing and reducing screen time in a healthy way for the child.